gatoravi/bam-parser-tutorial/README.md

 [![Build Status](https://travis-ci.org/gatoravi/bam-parser-tutorial.svg?branch=master)](https://travis-ci.org/gatoravi/bam-parser-tutorial)

 ##Synopsis
-This is a simple BAM parsing tutorial.
+This is a simple BAM/VCF parsing tutorial.
 This uses the htslib API and is supposed to help get started quickly when building with CMake.

 ##Install